Academician: Corresponding member

-A related option of membership also exists in some countries — a Corresponding Member is a person who is eminent in respect of scientific results but cannot or does not wish to become a full academy member.
+A related option of membership also exists in some countries—a Corresponding Member is a person who is eminent in respect of scientific results but cannot or does not wish to become a full academy member.

-One of the reasons for this may be that he/she is living far from the academy and it is inconvenient to often travel to its headquarters.
+One of the reasons for this may be that they live far from the academy and it is inconvenient to often travel to its headquarters.
 It is, for example, the case when the person is not a resident in the country which the academy belongs to.
 For communication, such a scientist uses "correspondence".

-Another possible reason is that the charter or traditions of the academy do not admit election of a person to a full membership, unless he/she had been a corresponding member for a certain period and has demonstrated additional achievements within this period.
+Another possible reason is that the charter or traditions of the academy do not admit election of a person to a full membership, unless they have been a corresponding member for a certain period and has demonstrated additional achievements within this period.
 Because of this, in the Russian Academy of Sciences a corresponding membership is a seen as a lower level of membership as compared to the academicians.